jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.30 StandardDeviationFilter

-Assigns each cell in the output grid the standard deviation of values in a moving window centred on each grid cell in the input raster..
+Assigns each cell in the output grid the standard deviation of values in a moving window centred on each grid cell in the input raster.

 *Parameters*: